jbcodeforce/shift_left_utils/docs/command.md

 ### `project housekeep-statements`

 Delete statements in FAILED or COMPLETED state that starts with string &#x27;workspace&#x27; in it ( default ).
-Applies optional starts-with and age filters when provided.
+Applies optional starts-with, age, status filters when provided.
+Note:  and  are mutually exclusive.

 **Usage**: